treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 If you can nudge a `for` loop until it looks like the ones above, you can rewrite it as a list comprehension.

+## Even More Comprehensions

+If you'd like to dive a bit deeper into this topic, you might want to watch my 30 minute [Comprehensible Comprehensions][] talk for more.

+The best way to learn is to practice.
+If you'd like to practice your comprehension skills and your Python skills in general, I recommend giving [Python Morsels][] a try.

+If you're looking for a *very* deep dive into comprehensions in particular, I have a [3 hour tutorial][] on comprehensions and generator expressions in Python.
+That tutorial is heavily inspired by my [team Python training][] workshops.
-This article was based on my Intro to Python class.
-If you're interested in chatting about my [Python training services][], [drop me a line][].
+If you're interested in diving *even deeper* into comprehensions and other topics, please [drop me a line][].
+I'd love to chat.

 [crowdcast]: http://ccst.io/e/list-comprehensions